 WE ARE PROUD TO BE INDEPENDENT AND IN NO WAY ASSOCIATED WITH MANUFACTURERS.
 TO STAY UNBIASED, WE DO NOT ACCEPT FREE PRODUCTS.
 WE EARN FROM ADVERTISING FEES PAID BY RETAILERS ON QUALIFYING PURCHASES.

-Husqvarna 360BT vs 150BT - The differences
+Husqvarna 360BT vs 150BT - The Differences

 Further down the page, you'll find some explanations regarding the key similarities and differences between the Husqvarna 150BT and the Husqvarna 360BT.